rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Scans

-Get scans with optional site filter
+This action is used to get scans with optional site filter

 ##### Input